zhang3r/instagramCollector/README.md

 This is done due to the limits raised by instagram noted [here: limits](https://instagram.com/developer/limits/)

-at 5000 requests/hour at 20 items per request, at max instagram allows you to query 100,000 posts.
-Therefore in an attempt to increase result range, an hueristic is applied to decrease the requests need to find tag ids to start gather posts.
+at 5000 requests/hour at 20 items per request, at max instagram allows you to query 100,000 posts/hour.
+Therefore in an attempt to increase result requests and decrease the number of requests needed to find valid tag ids, an hueristic is applied in finding tag ids to start gather posts.
 However this comes at a cost of accuracy and completeness.

 ### output